NEUIR/CONAN/CONAN-R/README.md

 1. **download dataset**

-   You can download the data for the experiment from [REDCODER](https://arxiv.org/abs/2305.19912)
+   You can download the code generation/ and data for the experiment from [REDCODER](https://arxiv.org/abs/2305.19912) and [REACC](https://github.com/microsoft/ReACC)